chains-project/goleash/README.md

 This script will send a DNS query to the running CoreDNS instance.

-3. Observe the syscall tracking output in the terminal where you ran `hello_ebpf`.
+3. Observe the syscall tracking output in the terminal where you ran `bpf_loader`.

 You should now see the syscalls triggered by CoreDNS in response to the DNS query, allowing you to analyze its behavior at the system call level.